cryptpad/cryptpad/docs/ARCHITECTURE.md

 ## Datastore

-While it's possible for messages to propogate using a [gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol) and therefore not rely on havinga centralized service for storing messages, it's possible for the members of a gossip network to [Netsplit](https://en.wikipedia.org/wiki/Netsplit).
+While it's possible for messages to propagate using a [gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol) and therefore not rely on havinga centralized service for storing messages, it's possible for the members of a gossip network to [Netsplit](https://en.wikipedia.org/wiki/Netsplit).
 Chainpad currently has no mechanism for resolving such an event.

 If a member of a session disconnects (as defined by not responding to a ping with a pong in a specified timeframe) any revisions that they make to their version of a document will be ignored.
-When all connected members of a document have received and integrated a patch into their document, that patch can be considered to be a part of the **Authoratative Document**.
+When all connected members of a document have received and integrated a patch into their document, that patch can be considered to be a part of the **Authoritative Document**.

 The simplest way to guarantee that all clients within a session have the same document is to require that they all retrieve their messages from a single entity which is responsible for compiling a history of messages which are received in a particular order, and for distributing those messages in the same order.